CEO Town Hall: State of the Industry - June 18, 2020

 Africa Tourism Association (ATA)

 The CEO Town Hall was hosted virtually by Africa Tourism Association and moderated by Voyages Afriq Media.
 I was excited to be able to attend and hear from senior leaders from various African countries.
 While each CEO provided an update on tourism in their countries, travel restrictions have been detrimental to all.
-All CEOs are committed to implement policies to regain the trust of travelers and safely reopen to tourists.
+All CEOs are committed to implementing policies to regain the trust of travelers and safely reopen to tourists.
 The following is a brief summary from each CEO in attendance.

 Sisa Ntshona, CEO SA Tourism

-South Africa is in level 3 lock down (3 out of 5) only domestic business travel is allowed between cities.
+South Africa is in level 3 lockdown (3 out of 5) only domestic business travel is allowed between cities.
 The alert level 1 will indicate when international travel can resume but no date has been determined or announced.
 The private sector is lobbying for a September reopening.
 Trust & confidence will be important in getting people to come back to South Africa.
 Test & tracing is now key in the fight.
-National parks are open but only for “self drive” (small groups).
+National parks are open but only for “self-drive” (small groups).
 Conferences have been canceled on a massive scale.
 Campaign is being planned to inform South Africans how to travel domestically.
-Public & private sector collaboration is in underway to develop travel and hospitality protocols.
+Public & private sector collaboration is underway to develop travel and hospitality protocols.
 Recovery must include inter continent travel between African countries.
 "This is the time for SME's [Small and Medium-sized Enterprise] to thrive as they are best suited to meet the new traveler's needs" said Mr. Ntshona.
 To keep the public informed, the Department of Health Republic of South Africa provides a comprehensive online portal for COVID-19 resources and news.

 Dr. Betty Adero Radier, CEO